 Many experts claim that if masonry cleaning cannot be undertaken without a strong justification it should not take place at all.
 However, this topic uses a 1930s stone museum as an example of why cleaning can sometimes be essential - if the heritage masonry fabric is to be preserved.
 Conservation of Terracotta Masonry - What are the Challenges?

 A major conservation project to restore and preserve the architectural glazed terracotta masonry of a 1900s building is examined - in order that the many challenges facing development of an effective and appropriate conservation strategy can be better understood.
 A Tale of Two Towers ~ This presentation highlights the award-winning restoration of a National Historic Site in Guelph, Ontario - Church of Our Lady Phase I - Tower Restoration project.
 Deterioration mechanisms will be discussed, as well as the condition assessment process.
 Also examined will be the way in which the investigations assisted in the development of a restoration strategy to address the serious damage that had occurred - despite major restoration work carried out just 15-years before.
 REGISTRATION & SCHEDULE Registration will take place between 8.00 and 8.30 am on the first day.
 (Please arrive early for your breakfast) Presentations will be between 8.30 am and 12.00 noon and between 1.00 pm & 4.30 pm each day Coffee & Conversation breaks will be between 10.00 am & 10.30 am and between 3.00 pm and 3.30 pm each day.
-Conservation of Heritage Masonry Canadian Project Case Studies WORKSHOP REGISTRATION DETAILS Please photocopy this form and complete for each registrant.
-Space is limited, so please register early Late registrations may be emailed, with payment mailed or presented at registration WORKSHOP REGISTRATION FEES \$750.00 for a single attendee + 13% HST (\$97.25) = \$847.25 Group Discounted Registration Fee Calculations 3 people ~ $3 \times 5750.00 \times 90\% = 2,025.00 + 13\% \text{ HST } (263.25) = 2,288.25$ 4 people ~ $4 \times $750.00 \times 85\% = $2,550.00 + 13\% \text{ HST } (\$331.50) = \$2,881.50$ (Please contact us for more than four attendees and for details about Student Discounts) Fee includes hot breakfast, break-time refreshments and lunch on each day Fee also includes the presenter's book Conservation of Heritage Masonry Please note: attendees are responsible for their own overnight accommodation/s.
-Please make your cheque payable to: PJ MATERIALS CONSULTANTS LTD and mail to: il Gueloh Ontario N10 11 Wagoners Trail, Guelph, Ontario N1G 3M9 Alternatively, you may register online using www.pjmc.net (Payment is by PayPal) Workshop Registration Form Dr.□ Mr.□ Mrs.□ Ms.□ Last Name First Name Initials Mailing Address: Business□ Residence Postal Code:Fax: Email address: Business Phone: Employer: Posi tion:

-I will attend with other person/s

-For two or more registrations, fees need

-only be detailed on one completed form
+Conservation of Heritage Masonry Canadian Project Case Studies WORKSHOP REGISTRATION DETAILS WORKSHOP REGISTRATION FEES \$750.00 for a single attendee + 13% HST (\$97.50) = \$847.50 Group Discounted Registration Fee Calculations 2 people ~ 2 x \$750.00 x 95% = \$1,425.00 + 13% HST (\$185.25) = \$1,610.25 3 people ~ $3 \times 750.00 \times 90\% = 2,025.00 + 13\% \text{ HST } (263.25) = 2,288.25$ 4 people \sim 4 x \$750.00 x 85% = \$2,550.00 + 13% HST (\$331.50) = \$2,881.50 (Please contact us for more than four attendees and for details about Student Discounts) Fee includes hot breakfast, break-time refreshments and lunch on each day Fee also includes the presenter's book Conservation of Heritage Masonry Please note: attendees are responsible for their own overnight accommodation/s and for their meal if attending the optional evening dinner on the first day.
+Workshop Registra tion Form Dr.□ Mr.□ Mrs.□ Ms Last Name First Name Initials Mailing Address: Busi ness□ Residence□ Postal Code: Business Phone: Fax: Email address: Employer: Position: I will attend with other progression of two or more registrations, feed only be detailed on one complete es need Course Location Basilica of Our Lady Immaculate Monsignor Dennis Noon Basement Hall 28 Norfolk Street, Guelph, Ontario Total = \$ Conservation of Heritage Masonry Canadian Project Case Studies WORKSHOP REGISTRATION DETAILS Please photocopy this form and complete for each registrant.

-Total = \$